Reading: Reading Fluency & Strategies

 - C. He will decide to sell his moto.

-Answer: B. The text shows he is worried and has already checked his pockets and bags.
-The next logical step is to retrace his steps and search the places he visited.
+→ Answer: B. The text shows he is worried and has already checked his pockets and bags.
+The next logical step is to retrace his steps.

-Engaging with a text by thinking, questioning, and making predictions as you read. ↩ back to text -
+- Active Reading Engaging with a text by thinking, questioning, and making predictions as you read.

-To make a smart guess about what will happen next in a text based on clues. ↩ back to text -
+- To Predict To make a smart guess about what will happen next in a text based on clues.

-The act of pausing during reading to ask yourself, "Do I understand this?
-Was my prediction correct?" ↩ back to text -
+- To Check Understanding To pause during reading to ask yourself, "Do I understand this?
+Was my prediction correct?"

-To change or correct a prediction based on new information you have read. ↩ back to text
+- To Revise To change or correct a prediction based on new information you have read.

 Practice Active Reading!